Quick Stats

 From NGCF Leadership:

-Margaux Dolenc, VP of Nonprofit Engagement, describes grant recipients as "the heartbeat of North Georgia," emphasizing the foundation values organizations deeply embedded in their communities.
+Margaux Dolenc, VP of Nonprofit Engagement, describes grant recipients as "the heartbeat of North Georgia," emphasising the foundation values organisations deeply embedded in their communities.

 Key Success Factors: